Adjunct Professor in Italian and Spanish

 Professor Violante is an adjunct professor of Italian and Spanish.
 She holds a Master’s degree in Spanish from Montclair State University and a Master’s degree in Bilingual Education from Seton Hall University.
 She began her teaching career as an instructor of Italian, Spanish and Latin in the Newark Public School system.

-Prior to coming to Caldwell College, she was the Supervisor of World Languages and ESL for eleven years in the West Essex Regional School District in North Caldwell.
+Prior to coming to Caldwell University, she was the Supervisor of World Languages and ESL for eleven years in the West Essex Regional School District in North Caldwell.
 During this time she implemented a distance-learning program in Japanese.
 She was also supervisor of World Languages, ESL and Business for eight years in the Paramus School District.
 From 1986 to 1990, she was an adjunct professor at Montclair State University where she taught Italian and Spanish and was an instructor in the study abroad program at the University of Siena, Italy.

 Professor Violante is a native of Italy who is very passionate about teaching languages.
 Her interests include traveling to different countries to enrich her knowledge of other cultures which she imparts to her students.
 She continues to research and implement effective teaching methods that provide her students with an optimal level of instruction in order to foster an appreciation for other languages and cultures.